-REVIEW: 49th Parallel Group
+REVIEW: Summer Beers From Breweries Under 49th Parallel Group

-This review of a variety of breweries under the 49th Parallel Group label part of the Beer Maven’s summer series called “Patio Crushables”.
+Check out these reviews of a variety of breweries under the 49th Parallel Group label part of the Beer Maven’s summer series called “Patio Crushables”.

 By The Beer Maven Sondra Baker on Jul.
 14, 2016